VolpeUSDOT/FTOT-Public/docs/data_download.md

 You can now run FTOT as usual.

 ## North American Multimodal Network
 The FTOT Team has created a North American multimodal network by adding available Canadian and Mexican modal data to FTOT’s default contiguous U.S. multimodal network.
-The draft network includes road, rail, waterway and intermodal facility data for Canada, along with rail and road data for Mexico.
-The network is designed to facilitate North American scenarios with a scope beyond the continental United States.
-If you would like to request a copy from the FTOT Team, please email Kristin Lewis (<Kristin.Lewis@dot.gov>).
+The draft network includes road, rail, waterway, and intermodal facility data for Canada, along with rail and road data for Mexico.
+The network is designed to facilitate North American scenarios with a scope beyond the contiguous United States.
+If you would like to request a copy from the FTOT Team, please email the team (<FTOT-Team@dot.gov>).
 More details are available in Appendices B and C of the Technical Documentation.

 # Next Steps
 Return to the [FTOT homepage](https://volpeusdot.github.io/FTOT-Public) to complete the installation.